maths/moodle-qtype_stack/doc/en/Developer/Future_plans.md

 * Auto deploy.
 E.g. if the first variable in the question variables is a single a:rand(n), then loop a=0..(n-1).
 * When validating the editing form, also evaluate the Maxima code in the PRTs, using the teacher's model answers.
 * (Done in Stateful) You cannot use one PRT node to guard the evaluation of another, for example Node 1 check x = 0, and only if that is false, Node 2 do 1 / x.
 We need to change how PRTs do CAS evaluation.

-### Authoring and execution of PRTs

-Can we write the whole PRT as Maxima code?
-YES! see stateful!
-This seems like an attractive option, but there are some serious problems which make it probably impractical.

-1. Error trapping.
-Currently, the arguments each answer test are evaluated with Maxima's `errcatch` command independently before the answer test is executed.
-This helps track down the source of any error.
-If we write a single Maxima command for the PRT (not just one node) then it is likely that error trapping will become much more difficult.
-2. Not all answer tests are implemented in pure Maxima!
-Answer tests are accessed through this class `moodle-qtype_stack/stack/answertest/controller.class.php` only those which make use of `stack_answertest_general_cas` are pure maxima.
-Many of the numerical tests use PHP code to infer the number of significant figures.
-While we could (perhaps) rewrite some of these in Maxima, they were written in PHP as it is significantly easier to do so.

-So, while it is attractive to ask for the PRT as a single Maxima function it is currently difficult to do so.

-The current plan is to produce a solid YAML markup language for PRTs.

-Other (past ideas) were http://zaach.github.com/jison/ or https://github.com/hafriedlander/php-peg.

 ## "Reveal block"